What Is TDS & How To Test TDS With A TDS Meter?

 Updated April 27th, 2023

 Picture this: News just broke about a widespread lead contamination problem in your city.
 Haunted by the dark memories of the Flint water crisis, you begin scouring the internet, desperately trying to find a way to check if your water has been affected.
 Moments later, you come across something called a TDS meter, a device the vendor says you can use to evaluate your water quality in seconds.
 Without thinking twice, you order it and pick it up at the store the next day.
 After performing the TDS test, the results show that your water is safe and contaminant-free.
-Still, the water appears cloudy and has a rusty orange look.
-It also tastes metallic and bitter and has a rotten egg scent.
+Still, the water appears cloudy or has a rusty orange look.
+It could taste like chlorine or have a metallic and bitter taste and a rotten egg scent.
 How is this possible?